seo4ajax/connect-s4a/Readme.md

         WebApp.connectHandlers.use(connect_s4a(token));
     });

-The `connect_s4a` function requrires one mandatory parameter: the token of the site on SEO4Ajax.
+The `connect_s4a` function requires one mandatory parameter: the token of the site on SEO4Ajax.
 The second parameter is optional, it is an object with the following property: